SolinSM/HR-Department/README.md

 >* We add Docker_php to allow php commands in docker
 >* We add Docker_phpMyAdmin for DB commands in docker
 >* We add Docker_MySQL for mySQL queries command in docker
->* There is a file named Konfig that works on the connection with the Databases, which is MySQL With the new version of the web we will be working on using
+>* There is a file named config that works on the connection with the Databases, which is MySQL With the new version of the web we will be working on using